twilio/twilio-video-processors.js/README.md

 # Twilio Video Processors

-> [!WARNING]
-> We are no longer allowing new customers to onboard to Twilio Video.
-Effective **December 5th, 2026**, Twilio Video will End of Life (EOL) and will cease to function for all customers.
-Customers may transition to any video provider they choose, however, we are recommending customers migrate to the Zoom Video SDK and we have prepared a [Migration Guide](https://developers.zoom.us/docs/video-sdk/twilio/).
-Additional information on this EOL is available in our Help Center [here](https://help.twilio.com/articles/24158233644443-Programmable-Video-End-of-Life-Extension).

 Twilio Video Processors is a collection of video processing tools which can be used with [Twilio Video JavaScript SDK](https://github.com/twilio/twilio-video.js) to apply transformations and filters to a VideoTrack.

 &nbsp;&nbsp; [See it live here!](https://twilio.github.io/twilio-video-processors.js/examples/virtualbackground/)